-In April 2023, pumping began at CDA wells I-17 and I-18 within the Chino Airport West plumes offsite and treatment of groundwater from these wells commenced at the South GAC System at Chino-I Desalter.
-CDA well I-17 has been offline since 2017 and CDA well I-18 has never been in operation.
+In April 2023, pumping began at CDA wells I-17 and I-18 and treatment of groundwater from these wells commenced at the South GAC System at Chino-I Desalter.
+Groundwater pumping and treatment has not yet commenced at the onsite County extraction wells, and it is anticipated that it will commence in the third quarter of 2025.